 Certain League matches shall last for 1 complete hour and consist of 4 quarters.

-If after 5 minutes there is only one team present on court, then that team have the right to claim the points but this needs to be noted on the score card by the umpires and captains.
+If after 5 minutes there is only one team present on court, then that team have the right to claim the points but this needs to be noted on the score card by both of the umpires and the team captain(s).
 A friendly can be played if/when the team arrive.

 Teams may play up to 12 players each match.